trimstray/nginx-admins-handbook/README.md

 - [Is BEAST still a threat?](https://blog.ivanristic.com/2013/09/is-beast-still-a-threat.html)

-#### :beginner: Disable compression (mitigation of CRIME attack)
+#### :beginner: Disable compression (mitigation of CRIME/BREACH attacks)

 ###### Rationale

-  > Disabling SSL/TLS compression stops the attack very effectively.
+  > You should probably never use TLS compression.
+Some user agents (at least Chrome) will disable it anyways.
+Disabling SSL/TLS compression stops the attack very effectively.

-  > Some attacks are possible because of gzip being enabled on SSL requests.
-In most cases, the best action is to simply disable gzip for SSL requests.
+  > Some attacks are possible because of gzip (HTTP compression not TLS compression) being enabled on SSL requests.
+In most cases, the best action is to simply disable gzip for SSL.

+  > You shouldn't use HTTP compression on private responses when using TLS.

+  > Compression can be (i think) okay to HTTP compress publicly available static content like css or js and HTML content with zero sensitive info (like an "About Us" page).

 ###### Example